Nextiva / Blog / VoIP

 As you can imagine, voice over IP involves several protocols and standards that are used to ensure phone calls are completed successfully and heard in crystal-clear call quality.

-1. G.711: The leading VoIP codec to enable high-quality audio by transmitting uncompressed voice packets.
+1. G.711: The most popular VoIP codec to enable acceptable standard-quality audio by transmitting uncompressed voice packets.

 10. XMPP: Handles contact lists, instant messaging, and user presence information.